ayberkt/homepage/miscellaneous.md

 title: Miscellaneous
 ---

 I'm an avid wildlife photographer and [birdwatcher][1].
-I regularly report my sightings on [eBird][2].
+I regularly contribute my sightings to [eBird][2].
 To date, I have photographed a total of [137 species][3] of birds.
-Here are some of my favourite shots:
+Below are some of my favourite shots.

  <!-- Slideshow container -->
 <div class="slideshow-container">